jhora99/imclean/README.md

 # imclean
-Script for interactive corrections to Spitzer/IRAC images
+IRAF Script for interactive corrections to Spitzer/IRAC images

 Joseph L. Hora
 May 2021